 Tenderfoot (Youth Arts)

-Tenderfoot is funded by the Civic Theatre, South Dublin County Council and the Arts Councils Young Ensembles Scheme.
+Tenderfoot is funded by The Civic, South Dublin County Council and the Arts Councils Young Ensembles Scheme.

 Young Ensembles Scheme 2011

 Young people from youth arts groups awarded funding through the Arts Council’s Young Ensembles Scheme (YES) 2011 participated in a showcase and networking event on 31 March 2012 in Sligo.